isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``fix`` - fix some common inconsistencies and upgrade extended info using the old format to the new one.
-It is the default level and is convenient when Lease Query hook library is not loaded.
+It is the default level and is convenient when the Leasequery hook library is not loaded.

--  ``strict`` - fix all inconsistencies which have an impact on the (Bulk) Lease Query hook library.
+-  ``strict`` - fix all inconsistencies which have an impact on the (Bulk) Leasequery hook library.

--  ``pedantic`` - enforce full conformance to the format produced by the Kea code, for instance no extra entries are allowed with the exception of ``comment``.
+-  ``pedantic`` - enforce full conformance to the format produced by the Kea code; for instance, no extra entries are allowed with the exception of ``comment``.

 .. note::

-   Currently this feature is implemented only for the memfile backend.
-The sanity check applies to the lease database in memory, not to the lease file, i.e. inconsistent leases will stay in the lease file.
+   This feature is currently implemented only for the memfile backend.
+The sanity check applies to the lease database in memory, not to the lease file, i.e. inconsistent leases stay in the lease file.

 .. _dhcp4-multi-threading-settings: